github/training-kit/paths/graphql/05-another-query.md

   ![img](../images/gifs/graphql/get-issue-id.gif)

-  1. Build a query to find [this issue](https://github.com/githubschool/graph-ql/issues/1)'s unique identifier, or `id`.
+  1. Build a query to find an issue's unique identifier, or `id`.
+If you aren't sure what issue to use, [open one in our shared repository](https://github.com/githubschool/graph-ql) to use for this example and show off your work to others!
    - Below is the start of the query, however, we left some of the **fields** out so you can try to build the query yourself.
 For help, [check out the documentation](https://developer.github.com/v4/).
-See the full code in the "Tell me why" section.
+See a full code example in the "Tell me why" section.

               query FindIssueID {
-                repository(owner: "githubschool", name: "graph-QL") {
+                repository(owner: "", name: "") {

                 }
               }